 Who in the cast is returning?

-What will the new season be about?
+What will Season 5 be about?

-According to showrunner Prentice Penny, the upcoming season hinges on one question: "If life doesn't look like how you imagined it, does that mean it's a success or a failure?"
+According to showrunner Prentice Penny, the final season hinges on one question: "If life doesn't look like how you imagined it, does that mean it's a success or a failure?"
 He spoke to Entertainment Weekly about what that means and how it should carry into Season 5, and it builds upon just about every one of the developments from that jaw-dropping finale.

-Like, while Issa and Molly attempted to talk things out after their relationship took a hit when they each tried to focus on their own lives, their friendship isn't necessarily going to be back to normal.
+While Issa and Molly attempted to talk things out after their relationship took a hit when they each tried to focus on their own lives, their friendship isn't necessarily going to be back to normal.
 Penny said, "We don’t want them to go back to where they were.
 They’re going to be forever changed by this, forever humbled by this, and hopefully, forever close by this."
 He explained that the new episodes will explore what the road back to their close friendship, and ultimately the "2.0 version" of it, will look like.

-Where their relationship stands isn't the only unpredictable wrench thrown into Issa's life that'll be explored going forward, though.
-Penny explained to EW that it was intentionally left uncertain whether or not Issa and Lawrence are still an item, but now that Condola is pregnant with his child, Issa will have to reevaluate whether or not she still wants a life with him even if it's not the idealistic one she imagined.
+Where their relationship stands isn't the only unpredictable wrench thrown into Issa's life that'll be explored going forward.
+Penny explained to EW that it was intentionally left uncertain whether or not Issa and Lawrence are still an item, but now that Condola is pregnant with his child, Issa will have to reevaluate whether or not she still wants a life with him even if it's not the ideal one she imagined.
 Could that send her back onto the Nathan train?
 It's hard to say, but it'll certainly affect Lawrence individually, and whatever relationship remains between the two of them.